Riandra4trend/CompfestAIC/Listing Agent Blog.md

 The Listing Agent demonstrates that robust listing extraction is not achieved by brittle selectors or single-pattern assumptions but by treating each page as an active environment to be observed, probed, and classified.
 By combining controlled interaction (human-like scrolling and clicks), structural normalization of the DOM, behavioral validation, and a domain-level cache, the agent delivers reliable, repeatable discovery across diverse site architectures while keeping operational cost predictable.
 These design choices shift the problem from fragile per-site engineering to a generalized, testable pipeline—one that already yields strong results in the wild and provides a solid foundation for the targeted improvements we describe next.

 ---
+## Why Our Approach is Superior
+We didn't arrive at this architecture by accident.
+To build a truly general-purpose agent, we executed a rigorous research and engineering phase, comparing our structural inference model against common industry standards.
+We found that other tools typically fall into two categories, both of which struggle with the modern diversity of web structures.

+1. The "Link-Crawling" Limitation (Other Tools) Many general-purpose scrapers operate by simply crawling every URL found on a page, hoping that following a link will lead to "Page 2."
+This method is fundamentally flawed because it relies on the existence of a distinct URL.
+It completely fails to cover the variety of modern structures, such as Infinite Scroll and Load More buttons, where data is fetched dynamically within a single URL context.
+By assuming navigation is always a link, these tools miss vast amounts of data on Single Page Applications (SPAs).

+2. The "Vision-First" Bottleneck (Other Tools) Other agents attempt to solve this by screenshotting the page and asking a Vision Language Model (VLM) "Where is the next button?" for every single step.
+While visually accurate, blindly applying Vision LLMs to every interaction is inefficient.
+It introduces significant latency and prohibits cost-effective scaling.
+Our approach—using lightweight structural inference first—is orders of magnitude faster, reserving heavy compute only for the most complex edge cases.
+---

 ## What’s Next: Future Enhancements